 - 1. Guidelines for when and what you should charge include: - a.
-Photocopying: If the FOIA request requires copying approximately 50 pages or more, the charge is calculated at 20 cents per page. - b.
-Staff time: If approximately one hour or more of staff time is required, the charge would be based on the hourly wage of the employee(s) responding to the request.
-To determine your hourly wage, divide your annual gross salary by 2,080.19 (This method is consistent with SFAA's method for determining the hourly rate by which State employees are paid overtime.)
+Photocopying: If the FOIA request requires copying approximately 50 pages or more, the charge is 20 cents per page. - b.
+Staff time: If the request will require approximately one hour or more of staff time, the charge is based on the hourly wage of the employee(s) responding to the request.
+To determine your hourly wage, divide your annual gross salary by 2,080.22 (This method is consistent with SFAA's method for determining the hourly rate for paying State employees overtime.)

-If a temporary worker is hired to assist in responding to a FOIA request, that worker's costs can be billed.
-However, the time legal counsel spends providing advice on a FOIA request cannot be billed.
+If you must hire a temporary worker to assist in responding to a FOIA request, you can bill that worker's costs .
+However, you cannot bill the time legal counsel spends providing advice on a FOIA request .